firebase/extensions/invites-mod/README.md

 ## Summary

 Add "invite a friend" functionality to your application.
-Invite friends using [SendGrid](https://SendGrid.com/) and keep track of your invites with Firestore.
+Allow users of your app to send invite emails to their friends.
+This mod sends emails using [SendGrid](https://SendGrid.com/) and keeps track of invites with Firestore.

 ## Details

-This Mod defines two callable functions - one to send invitations via email, and the other that will be triggered upon acceptance of an email invitation. **Users must be authenticated for the functions to be triggered.**
+This Mod defines two callable functions - one to send invitations via email, and the other that will be triggered upon acceptance of an email invitation. **Users must first authenticate themselves (such as by signing in) before they can invite others.
+Transversely, users must authenticate themselves in the app first before the callable function for accepting an email invitation should be triggered.**

 This Mod also requires a SendGrid account.
 They can be created for free at https://SendGrid.com/.

 #### Inviting a user

 The invite flow begins when an authenticated user enters the email address of the friend they wish to invite.
-This email is written to an invitations array[1] in Firestore, which triggers the Mod function that sends invitations.
+This email is written to an invitations array in Firestore, which triggers the cloud function that sends invitations.

-[1] How invitations sent by user are stored in Firestore
+The invitation array is structured as follows:

 ```
 users:
   12345: